dvidelabs/flatcc/doc/binary-format.md

   level.
 This also avoids unnecessary duplicate validation, for example when an API first verifies the buffer then converts strings to an internal heap representation where UTF-8 is validated anyway.
+- default values are not stored.
+It is common to force default values to be stored.
+This may be used to implement NULL values as missing values different from default values.

 A buffer identifier is optional so the verifier should be informed